 As many were firing, we were hiring employees during the period because we anticipated the risk early and planned the supply chain to an extent.
 We couldn’t succeed 100% but we managed to tackle this hiccup and feel sorry for many of our friends who went bankrupt during these unforeseen crises.
 Thanks to our in-house projects and backward integration of the Sobha group where we had diversified projects in hand and worked in full swing even during the pandemic.

 It is in our DNA to avoid wastages and optimize the process by value stream mapping suiting the need thereby cutting costs.
-For example, during the pandemic, we reworked the transportation routes, logistics supply, and almost 80% of the products are changed to prefabricated in the factory to deskill the workers at the site, reduce installation time without compromising on quality.
+For example, during the pandemic, we reworked the transportation routes, and logistics supply, and almost 80% of the products are changed to prefabricated in the factory to deskill the workers at the site, reducing installation time without compromising on quality.